manschmi/arsRtools/README.md

 	based on mean ChIPseq signal from TSS to TES using RNAseq_DESeq2_introns for RNAseq part

-FigureS1H_ChIPseq_vs_RNAseq.html:
-	based on mean ChIPseq signal from TSS to TES using RNAseq_DESeq2_introns for RNAseq part

 Figures showing metaprofiles and heatmaps: all very similar, essentially same procedure though some details for snRNA and RDH (ie gene names included in heatmap)